grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 C-extensions.
 It’s Python 2 and Python 3 compatible.
 It’s fully-featured.
 And it’s extensively tested with 100% coverage and hours of stress.

 `Performance`_ is a feature.
 That means graphs.
-Lot’s of them.
+Lots of them.
 There are 189 performance graphs in total.
 Let’s look at a few of them together.

 Here’s the performance of adding a random value to a sorted list.
 I’m comparing